lioc7381/pharmacy-management-system/docs/front-end-spec/responsiveness-strategy.md

 ## Adaptation Patterns

-Our strategy focuses on creating flexible layouts that reflow gracefully rather than creating entirely separate UIs for each breakpoint.
+Our strategy focuses on creating a single, flexible UI that reflows gracefully rather than creating separate UIs for each breakpoint.
+All adaptations must be achievable using core Flutter widgets and the limited dependency set defined in the simplification plan.

-*   **Layout Changes:** The primary adaptation pattern will be reflowing content.
-For example, a multi-column layout on a tablet will stack into a single, scrollable column on a phone.
+*   **Layout Reflowing:** The primary adaptation pattern is reflowing content.
+Multi-column layouts on tablets will stack into a single, scrollable column on phones.
+This will be achieved using standard Flutter widgets like `LayoutBuilder` and `GridView`.
-    *   **Example (Manager Dashboard):** On a tablet, the KPI cards might be arranged in a 2x2 grid.
-On a phone, they will stack vertically in a single column.
+    *   **Example (Manager Dashboard):** On a tablet (`>=600dp`), KPI cards will be arranged in a two-column grid.
+On a phone (`<600dp`), they will stack vertically in a single column.

+*   **Navigation:** As mandated by the simplification plan, navigation is managed by the `go_router` package.
-*   **Navigation Changes:** For the MVP, the bottom tab bar will be used consistently across both phone and tablet layouts to maintain a familiar interaction model.
-For future, tablet-specific optimizations, we may consider transitioning to a side navigation rail on screens wider than 840dp to make better use of the horizontal space.
+    *   For the MVP, a `BottomNavigationBar` is the **exclusive** primary navigation pattern.
+It will be used consistently across **all** breakpoints, including phones and tablets, to maintain a simple and familiar interaction model.
+No other navigation patterns (like side rails or drawers) will be implemented.

+*   **UI and Interaction Consistency:**
+    *   **Touch Targets:** A minimum touch target size of 48x48dp will be strictly enforced across all screen sizes to ensure accessibility and usability.
-*   **Content Priority:** On smaller phone screens, primary content and calls-to-action will always be prioritized and visible "above the fold" where possible.
-Secondary information or controls may be placed further down in the scroll view.
+    *   **Content Priority:** On smaller phone screens, primary content and calls-to-action will be prioritized and visible "above the fold" where possible.
+Secondary information will be placed further down in the scroll view.
-*   **Interaction Changes:** Touch target sizes (minimum 48x48dp) will be strictly maintained across all breakpoints.
-The primary change will be the arrangement of content to reduce panning and zooming on larger screens, providing a more comfortable viewing experience.
+    *   **No Offline Support:** In line with the online-only requirement, the UI will not contain any logic for caching or displaying stale data.
+If a network request fails, the UI should clearly indicate the failure and provide a mechanism to retry the action.

 ---